Emergence of transient reverse fingers during radial displacement of a shear-thickening fluid: Introduction

-In our previous report on the miscible displacement of cornstarch suspensions in the shear-thinning regime, we showed that increasing the elasticity of the suspension and viscosity ratio of the fluid pair resulted in the suppression of interfacial instability~\cite{PALAK2021127405}.
-In the present work, we explore the influence of the shear-thickening rheology of a dense cornstarch suspension (displaced fluid) on the onset and growth of interfacial instabilities during its radial displacement by water (inner fluid) in a quasi-two-dimensional Hele-Shaw (HS) cell.
-While the existing literature on the study of instabilities focusses exclusively on the propagation of the inner fluid front at the interface between the inner and displaced fluids, our present work observes two growing interfaces simultaneously in a single experiment, $viz.$, the inner interface between water and displaced cornstarch suspension, and the outer interface between cornstarch suspension and air (outermost fluid).
-We observe a transient withdrawal of the cornstarch suspension and the evolution of reverse fingers at the outer interface during displacement of the suspension by water at large injection flow rates.
-We attribute this phenomenon to the build-up of normal stresses in the highly sheared dense cornstarch suspension.
-We demonstrate that the generation of reverse fingers depends sensitively on injection flow rate, concentration of the cornstarch suspension and gap of the HS cell.
-We quantify the formation of reverse fingers by estimating the perimeter of the pattern at the outer interface ($\Delta P_{out}$), the number of reverse fingers ($N_{rf}$) and the average spacing between these fingers ($\lambda$).
-Furthermore, we report a clear correlation in the interfacial dynamics at the inner and outer interfaces.
-Finally, we show that the emergence of reverse fingers at the outer interface reduces the efficiency of displacement of the cornstarch suspension.
+In our previous report on the miscible displacement of cornstarch suspensions in the shear-thinning regime, we showed that increasing elasticity of the suspension and viscosity ratio of the fluid pair resulted in suppression of interfacial instability~\cite{PALAK2021127405}.
+In the present work, we explore the influence of the shear-thickening rheology of a dense cornstarch suspension (displaced outer fluid) on the onset and growth of interfacial instabilities during its radial displacement by water (inner displacing fluid) in a quasi-two-dimensional Hele-Shaw (HS) cell.
+While the existing literature on the study of instabilities focusses exclusively on the propagation of the inner fluid front at the interface between the inner displacing and outer displaced fluids, our present work observes two growing interfaces simultaneously in a single experiment, $viz.$, the inner interface between water and displaced cornstarch suspension, and the outer interface between cornstarch suspension and air (outermost fluid).
+We observe a transient withdrawal of the cornstarch suspension and the evolution of reverse fingers at the outer interface during displacement of the suspension by water {for injection flow rates imposed above a critical value}.
+We demonstrate that { the generation of reverse fingers is insensitive to the miscibility of the displacing fluid} but depends sensitively on injection flow rate, concentration of the cornstarch suspension and gap of the HS cell.
+We quantify this novel reverse fingering phenomenon by estimating the perimeter of the pattern ($\Delta P_{out}$), the number of reverse fingers ($N_{rf}$) and the average spacing between these fingers ($\lambda$) at the outer interface. {Our normal stress measurements strongly suggest that the displaced cornstarch suspension lies in the discontinuous shear-thickening (DST) regime.
+As a result of the high shear rate imposed by the displacing fluid, the cornstarch suspension is expected to dilate, such that the CS particles that are constrained to assemble in force networks penetrate the outer suspension-air interface~\cite{brown2012role, maharjan}.
+Such surface deformation results in a restoring force, with air propagating into the suspension in a radially inward direction, giving rise to the observed reverse fingers.
+Finally, we report a clear correlation in the interfacial dynamics at the inner and outer interfaces and show that emergence of reverse fingers at the outer interface reduces efficiency of displacement of the cornstarch suspension.}